SAP-samples/s4hana-mc-xml-file-splitter/README.md

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.

+# SUMMARY

+* Bad licenses:
+* Deprecated licenses:
+* Licenses without file extension:
+* Missing licenses:
+* Unused licenses:
+* Used licenses: Apache-2.0
+* Read errors: 0
+* Files with copyright information: 5 / 5
+* Files with license information: 5 / 5

+Congratulations!
+Your project is compliant with version 3.0 of the REUSE Specification :-)